 Legendary Malian photographer Malick Sidibé passed away on April 14.
 Immediately following his death, we published a short tribute by the writer and photographer, Teju Cole.
+As Cole wrote, “… Malick Sidibé made many great pictures of African modernity.
+They will outlive him, and us.
+He showed us as we were, between the desire for solitude (Je veux être seule) and the wish to be seen and celebrated (Regardez-moi!), between the contained and the exuberant.
+All of it is there.”
 Since then we have reached out to friends and colleagues to reflect on the myriad ways Sidibé directed light in his lifetime – in and outside his camera.

 Amy Sall: Malick Sidibé was one of the greatest, pioneering African visionaries to push against Western subjectivity, forging a space for African autonomy and agency to be recognized by the masses.
 His work shone a beautiful and important light on the robust youth culture, sartorial prowess and rich daily lives in Mali.
 Whereas Western entities saw Africans as one-dimensional, and developed warped theoretical constructions on who we were, Sidibé fought against such ignorance by simply showing the world who we were, in all of our nuanced glory.
 We are forever indebted to the Eye of Bamako.